-On January 10, 2023, the Company created a new joint venture with Fusady S.A. ("Fusady") located in Uruguay, to expand the Company's operations and presence in South American markets.
-The Company holds 51% of the stock in the joint venture entity, Byrna LATAM, and the remaining 49% of stock in Byrna LATAM is held by Fusady.
+On January 10, 2023, the Company created a new joint venture ("Byrna LATAM") with Fusady S.A. ("Fusady") located in Uruguay, to expand the Company's operations and presence in South American markets.
+The Company holds 51% of the stock in Byrna LATAM, and the remaining 49% of stock in Byrna LATAM is held by Fusady.
+Under the terms of the joint venture, the Company does not control the entity.